 AO Spine Knowledge Forum Spinal Cord Injury (SCI)

-AO Spine KF SCI seeks to define new treatment approaches to enhance outcomes for both traumatic and non-traumatic spinal cord injury patients.
-In collaboration with key partners, they:
+The AO Spine KF SCI seeks to define new treatment approaches and address critical knowledge gaps to enhance outcomes for both traumatic and non-traumatic spinal cord injury patients by performing research projects that bring significant impact to the spine surgeon community.
+They will do this by addressing the following knowledge gaps:

 Modulation of Inflammatory ResponsesModulation of Inflammatory Responses Using Neural Crest Derived Dental Pulp Stem Cells Following Acute Spinal Cord Injury